daddy-cool/highlogger/README.md

 };
 ```

-In this example any message lower than `NOTICE` won't be sent to this transporter, meaning `EMERG`, `ALERT` and `CRIT` will be ignored.
+In this example, any message lower than `NOTICE`, won't be sent to this transporter, meaning `EMERG`, `ALERT` and `CRIT` will be ignored.

 ### transporter.type